Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformer Logic.md

 ---

-## 5. Finishing The Iterative Token Generation (End Of Sequence Token ID)
+## 6. Finishing The Iterative Token Generation (End Of Sequence Token ID)

 Unless a stop token or a token limit is reached, the model repeats the generation process one token at a time, using its own output as the new input context indefinitely.<br/>
 A token limit may be established with the following parameter `max_new_tokens = n`, where `n` is your limiter.
 Usually models will keep generating ramble or produce incomplete or nonsensical content, burning through your tokens until this limmit is reached.<br/>
 So we implement a special token that tells the model to stop, this token is called `eos_token_id` or End Of Sequence Token ID, that allows the model to terminate generation early, saving resources and makes output more natural and bounded, especially useful for chat, Q&A, or summarization.<br/>
-When passed to as inside your `outputs=model.generate()`, the model continually checks each newly generated token and stops generation when the `eos_token_id` is generated
+When passed as a parameter inside your `model.generate()`, the model continually checks each newly generated token and stops generation when the `eos_token_id` is generated

 Every tokenizer has a special token for the end of a sentence or document.
 This token is assigned an internal ID.